Fra Carnevale

 Fra Carnevale OP (c.
 1420–25 – 1484) was an Italian painter of the Quattrocento, active mainly in Urbino.
 Widely regarded as one of the most enigmatic artists, there are only nine works that can be definitively attributed to Carnevale known of today.
 Most of these have even been contested as authentic to Carnevale at various points in history.

-He is cited by a number of names including Bartolomeo di Giovanni Corradini, Bartolomeo Coradini, and Fra' Carnevale.
+He is cited by a number of names, including Bartolomeo di Giovanni Corradini, Bartolomeo Coradini, and Fra' Carnevale.

 Historical background

 He was born in Urbino, and entered the order of Dominicans in 1449 under the name of Fra’ Carnevale or Carnovale.
 He was a pupil of the Ferrarese painter Antonio Alberti.
 Farquhar claims he was the teacher of Giovanni Santi.
-Between 1445-1446, he worked in the studio of Filippo Lippi in Florence.
+Between 1445 and 1446, he worked in the studio of Filippo Lippi in Florence.
 Then, sometime before 1450, he returned to Urbino and joined San Dominico.
 Local scholars show evidence of his activities between 1456 and 1488.
 During this time, he apprenticed with Fra Jacopo Veneto.
 He was commissioned for the altarpiece at del Corpus Domini, but ended his work on this in 1456.
-In 1467, local record shows his payment for the Santa Maria della Bella altarpiece.
+In 1467, the local record shows his payment for the Santa Maria della Bella altarpiece.
 From records, we also know that he was curator of San Cassiano del Cavallino and joined the Confraternità di Santa Croce.

 For centuries, the only reference to Carnevale existed in Giorgio Vasari's "The Lives of the Artists."
 Here, Vasari referred to Carnevale as Carnovale da Urbino, the painter of the altarpiece at Santa Maria della Bella in Urbino as well as the influence behind Bramante's architecture of St. Peter's in Rome.
-Baldinucci's Dictionary of Masters of Disegno cited Fra Carnevale as a student who was well-known to local scholars with a reputation for excellence in the art of perspective.
+Baldinucci's Dictionary of Masters of Disegno cited Fra Carnevale as a student who was well known to local scholars with a reputation for excellence in the art of perspective.
 These scholars also attributed the altarpiece to him.
-Luigi Lanzi’s 1787 Storia Pittorica dela Italia discusses Fra Carnevale, noting that “Bramante and Raphael studied his work, as nothing better could then be found in Urbino.”
-Although he was quite harsh in judgement of the perspective used in the altarpiece, he was equally complimentary of the architecture.
-He also was an architect for the portals of San Domenico in Urbino, providing a foundation for the use of perspective and emphasis on architecture in his paintings.
+Luigi Lanzi's 1787 Storia Pittorica dela Italia discusses Fra Carnevale, noting that “Bramante and Raphael studied his work, as nothing better could then be found in Urbino.”
+Although he was quite harsh in judgment of the perspective used in the altarpiece, he was equally complimentary of the architecture.
+He was also an architect for the portals of San Domenico in Urbino, providing a foundation for the use of perspective and emphasis on architecture in his paintings.

-Carnevale surrounded himself with prominent members of local society including lawyer Guido Bonclerici, vicar general to the Bishop Giovanni Battista Mellini, Ottaviano Ubaldini who held power in the court of Urbino, and Matteo di Cataneis who was close to the Lords of Urbino.
-His paintings reflect this experience within the elitist culture of his society, even more so than would be expected from the member of a prominent religious order.
+Carnevale surrounded himself with prominent members of local society, including lawyer Guido Bonclerici, vicar general to the Bishop Giovanni Battista Mellini, Ottaviano Ubaldini, who held power in the court of Urbino, and Matteo di Cataneis, who was close to the Lords of Urbino.
+His paintings reflect this experience within the elitist culture of his society, even more so than would be expected from a member of a prominent religious order.
 Within his order, he was a spiritual ascetic given the name “carnevale,” which means “lent.”